WR3 | Syllabus

 Essay requirements:

 The essay must be submitted in the Chicago format.
-You may choose to use either footnotes or endnotes for your citations; no bibliography page is required.

 It must contain a minimum of 15 peer-reviewed sources.